-The Management's Discussion and Analysis, which follows this report letter, is not a required part of the basic financial statements but is supplementary information required by U.S. generally accepted accounting principles.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplemental information.
+The Management's Discussion and Analysis, which follows this report letter, is not a required part of the basic methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.